Category: Frankincense Guides

 In the Arab world, frankincense is universally called lubān (لبان).
 This word appears in classical Arabic texts and modern usage alike.
 It literally means “that which causes milk” (from milky sap), reflecting the resin’s appearance.
 In Yemen, Oman and the Gulf, words like luban dakar and luban uttan denote specific grades.
 Luban is an everyday term for the resin used as bakhoor (incense chips) in homes and mosques.
 For instance, Yemenis traditionally burn Bakhoor Luban during Ramadan and social gatherings.
 The burning of luban in charcoal burners perfumes the air with its characteristic citrus-pine aroma.

 Conceptually, Luban incense is identical to frankincense, but the cultural context is Arab.
 Luban has been traded in souks from ancient times: caravans of frankincense were known to cross Arabia, carrying resins to ports like Aden or Yemeni port of Soqotra.
 From there, wealthy cities like Tyre (Soor) and Sidon (Saida) shipped luban alongside other spices.
 Today, luban is popular in Gulf aromatherapy and even chewed as a natural gum.
-(Notably, chewing natural frankincense tears – a practice in the Middle East – is praised for being pure and resinous, unlike processed commercial gums.)
+(Notably, chewing natural frankincense tears – a practice in West Asia – is praised for being pure and resinous, unlike processed commercial gums.)

 Hojari Frankincense